-In addition also visit the Boudhanath Stupa - an ancient colossal stupa and the center of Tibetan Buddhism in the world and the Pashupatinath Temple - the Temple of Lord Shiva situated on the bank of the holy Bagmati River.
+A full day sightseeing around Kathmandu It includes visits to the Hanuman Dhoka- an ancient durbar (palace) with its numerous old palaces, temples and pagodas, the Temple of Living Goddess “Kumari”.In addition we also visit the Boudhanath Stupa - an ancient colossal stupa and center of Tibetan Buddhism in Kathmandu followed by a visit to the cremation site Pashupatinath Temple - the Temple of Lord Shiva situated on the banks of the holy Bagmati River.

-After breakfast, drive back to Kathmandu.
+Early morning, sunrise view from resort.After breakfast, drive back to Kathmandu.
 En route visit Bhaktapur City.

 Bhaktapur City, literally the “City of Devotees”, is renowned for its elegant art, fabulous culture, colorful festivals, traditional dances and the typical Newari lifestyle.
-Here explore the Royal Palace, the Golden Gate, the entrance to the Palace of 55 Windows, known as the most significant piece of art in Nepal.
-Then visit the highest temple in the entire Kathmandu Valley- the Nyatapola Temple.
+Lunch at a nice restaurant in the Bhaktapur Durbar Square before returning to your hotel in Kathmandu.

 Free until final departure transfer to the Tribhuvan International Airport.